Conduct an assessment

 • Delete the assessment.

-• Edit the responses of the assessment if its status is still Draft.
+• Edit responses if the assessment status is Draft.

 • Complete or submit the assessment.

-6. Do one of the following depending on which button is shown:
+6. Do one of the following (depending on which button is available):

 • Click Save draft.